Congenital Pseudarthrosis of the Tibia

-- The healthy periosteum, bone graft, and bone morphogenic protein (BMP) are placed in between the tibia and fibula bones, generating a large cross-sectional surface area for optimal healing (4-in-1 healing or cross union).
+- The healthy periosteum, bone graft, and bone morphogenic protein (BMP) are placed in between and around the tibia and fibula bones, generating a large cross-sectional surface area for optimal healing (4-in-1 healing or cross union).
 BMP is a naturally occurring cell signaling molecule that drives bone formation.
 When used in CPT treatment, it helps increase bone formation in the early stages.
 Unfortunately, many countries outside the United States do not yet have it available.
 It should be noted that this is an off-label use of BMP in the United States; it is not approved by the FDA for this use.
 While healing can occur without BMP, it is an important component of the International Center for Limb Lengthening’s multi-faceted approach.

 - In most cases, an internal modern locking plate is used to control the newly realigned limb.
 In the past, an external fixator was applied to the leg to provide rotational stability and to compress the bone ends while they healed.
 The combination of the newer ankle-sparing intramedullary rods and improved internal plates gives surgeons another option to maintain improved ankle motion.
 Your doctor will assess which treatment is best for your child’s unique needs and circumstances.

-- Once healing has occurred (typically evident by 6-8 weeks, and strong by 3 months), activity restrictions are lifted, and children can return to normal activities.
+- Once healing has occurred (typically evident by 2 months, and strong by 3 months), activity restrictions are lifted, and children can return to normal activities.
 A plastic leg brace called an ankle foot orthosis (AFO) is worn on the leg under clothing for additional protection.

 - If a plate was used instead, the plate is removed 6-12 months after the initial surgery, while the rods remain inside to act as “rebar” for the newly healed leg.